-The Genetic Counseling Program offered at Baylor College of Medicine will provide an integrated medical genetics graduate education.
-Students will benefit from the School of Health Professions and Baylor College of Medicine environment which places emphasis on the values of respect, integrity, innovation, teamwork, and excellence.
+The Genetic Counseling Program offered at Baylor College of Medicine provides an integrated medical genetics graduate education.
+Students benefit from the School of Health Professions and Baylor College of Medicine environment, which places emphasis on the values of respect, integrity, innovation, teamwork, and excellence.

-Our students will have access to research activities within the Baylor College of Medicine Department of Molecular and Human Genetics, which surpasses all other genetics departments nationally in funding from the National Institutes of Health.
-The partnership between the partnership between the diagnostic laboratory, Baylor Genetics and the College provides unique educational experiences for students seeking either laboratory or industry related genetic counseling careers.
+Our students have access to research activities within the Baylor College of Medicine Department of Molecular and Human Genetics, which surpasses all other genetics departments nationally in funding from the National Institutes of Health.
+The partnership between the diagnostic laboratory, Baylor Genetics, and the College provides unique educational experiences for students seeking either laboratory or industry related genetic counseling careers.

 Clinical research experience, including access to DNA sequencing as part of the Undiagnosed Diseases Network, is integral to our program.

-Houston is the most diverse large metropolitan area in the country.
-Our students will gain valuable insights through community outreach programs and supplemental activities that transform perspectives on disease and redefine personalized medical care.
+Houston is one of the most diverse large metropolitan area in the country.
+Our students gain valuable insights through community outreach programs and supplemental activities that transform perspectives on disease and redefine personalized medical care.

 Mission and Vision

-The mission of the Baylor College of Medicine Genetic Counseling Program is to provide a genomic medicine education promoting excellence in the science of genetics and the practice of genetic counseling across the continuum of care.
-The interdisciplinary team of clinical, laboratory and research faculty available at Baylor provides experiences that empower graduates to become empathic professionals with effective critical thinking skills.
+The Baylor College of Medicine Genetic Counseling Program provides students a transformative education in genomic medicine and the practice of genetic counseling.
+The outstanding clinical, laboratory, and research faculty will empower graduates to be empathic professionals with effective critical thinking skills.

 The Genetic Counseling program is accredited by the Accreditation Council for Genetic Counseling (ACGC).
 Visit the College's accreditation page for information about other accrediting agencies that review Baylor College of Medicine's educational programs.